uwePhillPhelps/IAP-2024/Tutorials/Part 2/14 - Files and String Manipulation.md

 To test your code, download the supplied [Tutorial 14 string split test](../../Code%20Exercises/Tutorial%2014/string%20split%20unit%20test.txt).
 Add this code to your run() function. **Read the comments carefully and check that you getting the correct values printed out.**

-## Challenge Exercise: Aserve file playback system

-For this exercise we will be synthesizing the contents of a file produce by the MIDI to Aserve application.
-Firstly, download or obtain a MIDI file of a song of your choice.
-Drag and drop this into the MIDIToAserve.app application to produce a text file.
-The text file will be saved to your documents.

-To read and process each line you should follow these steps:

-1. Read the line
-2. Check to see if it is an oscillator, sleep, or sample trigger command:
-3. If it is an oscillator command
-    - Extract the 4 fields
-    - Update oscillator
-4. If it is a sleep command
-    - Extract sleep value
-    - Sleep for specified value
-5. If it is a trigger sample
-    - Extract sample to trigger
-    - Trigger sample

-*You should make use of your splitString function.*